swissup/swissup.github.io/m1/extensions/botprotection/backend/index.md

 We recommend also to [enable Magento Visitor Log](magento-visitor-log/) to get better results during bot detection.

-Bot protection offers you to separate "non-human" visitors into three lists:
+Bot protection offers you to separate all visitors into three lists:

 - whitelist
 - blacklist